AdrianGuretto/AdrianGuretto/README.md

 ## 👋 Привет!
 What's up!

-This the place where I create, post, and then realize how much I can improve in my code, then do it all over again.
+This is a place where I create, post, and then realize how much I can improve in my code, then do it all over again.
 I try to apply everything I have learned into real applications that will serve a purpose.
 By doing so, I share my path of improvement as well as contribute to the IT community.

 * _👨‍✈️ 18 y.o.
 Backend C++ developer_
 * _✍️ Presently learning C++, Networking protocols, and Linux_